espressif/vscode-esp-idf-extension/README.md

   > **NOTE:** Please take a look at [SETUP](./docs/SETUP.md) documentation or the [Install](./docs/tutorial/install.md) tutorial for details about extension configuration.

+- Press <kbd>F1</kbd> and type
+  * **ESP-IDF: Show Examples Projects** to create from ESP-IDF examples.
-- Press <kbd>F1</kbd> and type **ESP-IDF: Create project from extension template** to generate a template ESP-IDF project or **ESP-IDF: Show Examples Projects** to create from ESP-IDF examples.
+  * **ESP-IDF: Create project from extension template** to generate a template ESP-IDF project
+  * **ESP-IDF: New Project** to open the new project wizard and choose one of the examples as template or a boilerplate project.

 - Configure the `.vscode/c_cpp_properties.json` as explained in [C/C++ Configuration](./docs/C_CPP_CONFIGURATION.md).
+There is a default configuration that should work but you might want to modify it to your needs.

   > **Note:** If you want to get code navigation and ESP-IDF function references, the [Microsoft C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) can be used to resolve header/source links.
-By default, projects created with **ESP-IDF: Create project from extension template** or **ESP-IDF: Show Examples Projects** tries to resolve headers by manually recursing ESP-IDF directory sources with the Tag Parser engine.
+By default, projects created with **ESP-IDF: Create project from extension template** or **ESP-IDF: Show Examples Projects** tries to resolve headers by manually recursing ESP-IDF directory sources with the `Tag Parser` engine.
 This can be optimized by building the project first and configure your project to use `build/compile_commands.json` as explained in [C/C++ Configuration](./docs/C_CPP_CONFIGURATION.md).

 - Do some coding!
 - Check you set the correct port of your device by pressing <kbd>F1</kbd>, typing **ESP-IDF: Select port to use:** and choosing the serial port your device is connected.
 - Select an Espressif target (esp32, esp32s2, etc.) with the **ESP-IDF: Set Espressif device target** command.
+If you are using one of our boards, use the **ESP-IDF: Select OpenOCD Board Configuration** to choose the openOCD configuration files for the extension openOCD server.
-- When you are ready, build your project.
-Then flash to your device by pressing <kbd>F1</kbd> and typing **ESP-IDF: Flash your device** then selecting Flash allows you to flash the device.
+- When you are ready, build your project by pressing <kbd>F1</kbd> and typing **ESP-IDF: Build your project**.
+- Flash to your device by pressing <kbd>F1</kbd> and typing **ESP-IDF: Flash your device** then selecting Flash allows you to flash the device.
-- You can later start a monitor by pressing <kbd>F1</kbd> and typing **ESP-IDF: Monitor your device** which will log the activity in a Visual Studio Code terminal.
+- You can later start a monitor by pressing <kbd>F1</kbd> and typing **ESP-IDF: Monitor your device** which will log the device activity in a Visual Studio Code terminal.
+- To make sure you can debug your device, select the your board by pressing <kbd>F1</kbd> and typing **ESP-IDF: Select OpenOCD Board Configuration** or manually define the openOCD configuration files with `idf.openOcdConfigs` configuration in your settings.json.
 - If you want to start a debug session, just press F5 (make sure you had at least build and flash once before so the debugger works correctly).
-To make sure you can debug your device, set the proper `idf.openOcdConfigs` settings in your settings.json or by pressing <kbd>F1</kbd> and typing **ESP-IDF: Device configuration**.

 # Available commands